MatheusMedeiroscl/Desafios_com_Java/README.md

     <li><strong>Project Management:</strong> I developed a program for managing products in an inventory, using OOP principles and ArrayLists.</li>
 </ul>
 <h2>Motivation</h2>
 <p>My aspiration is to become a programmer.
-I can be proud of I know the journey is long, which is why I am dedicated to making the most of it and celebrating every victory along the way.</p>
+I can be proud of I know, but the journey is long.
+My goal is dedicated to making the most of it and celebrating every victory along the way.</p>
 <h2>Contact</h2>
 <ul>
     <li><strong>Email:</strong> <a href="mailto:medeiros.matheuscl@gmail.com">medeiros.matheuscl@gmail.com</a></li>